ADU Rules in Chicago, Illinois

 Do I need parking for an ADU in Chicago?

-1 space per unit.
+No additional off-street parking required.
 Check with Chicago planning department for the latest Illinois ADU parking rules, as many states have relaxed requirements in recent years.

 How long does it take to get an ADU permit in Chicago?